As per the findings in evolutionary biology, the universe, earth and the variety of life forms are the results of evolution.

-As per the findings in evolutionary biology, the universe, earth and the variety of life forms are the results of evolution.
-It deals with the origin of life on earth.
-The conditions and life forms of earth were entirely different from what we see today.
+Evolution mainly deals with the origin of life on earth.
+The conditions and the forms of life on earth were entirely different from what we see today.
 Everything evolved from one form to another for a better chance of survival.
-Here we will discuss the origin of life on earth in details.

-Origin of Universe
+The Origin of the Universe

-Origin of Life
+The Origin of Life

-There were lots of hypothesis regarding the origin of life on earth.
+There were lots of hypotheses regarding the origin of life on earth.
 Certain experts suggested that life came from outer space as spores while another group explained that life came from a non-cellular component such as decaying matters like mud.
 The latter theory was known as the theory of spontaneous generation, which was discarded later.

-For more details and video lessons on the origin of life, visit Byju’s.
+For more details and video lessons on the origin of life, visit BYJU’S.